qmbates/tutorial/index.md

-Spotify's "Wrapped" featurette <a href="https://uxdesign.cc/why-is-spotify-wrapped-so-popular-5c503e79a3ee">exploded</a> in popularity within the last several years. music fans enjoy seeing their own streaming statistics transformed into colorful visualizations, as it helps them to self-identify and makes them feel more closely connected to the music makers they listen to.
+Spotify's "Wrapped" featurette <a href="https://uxdesign.cc/why-is-spotify-wrapped-so-popular-5c503e79a3ee">exploded</a> in popularity within the last several years. music fans enjoy seeing their own streaming statistics transformed into colorful visualizations, as it helps them to self-identify and allows them to feel more closely connected to the music makers they listen to.

 you may have also heard about music data projects like <a href="https://everynoise.com/">everynoiseatonce</a>